856tangbin/PCMR/README.md

 # PCMR: Pleiotropic Clustering of Mendelian Randomization

-> This R package implements the PCMR method,  providing efficient solutions and new insights for MR in clinically relevant or genetically overlapping traits.
+> This R package implements the PCMR method and provides efficient solutions and new insights for MR in clinically relevant or genetically overlapping traits.

 ## Installation